EllaTheCat/dopamine-2020/README.md

 There should be only one window per output marked with the name of the workspace.
 Two marks with the same name on the same workspace is a major bug.
-Zero marks is a minor bug because the system usually recovers.

-Note: This wasn't easy to get working, and strictly speaking it still doesn't work immediately after startup, but two or three window events let it settle down.

 ## Launcher
-The launcher starts and stops media playback from files or tvheadend streams.
+Deprecated in favour of android apps.
+To be removed.

 ## Transcribe
+Deprecated in favour of android apps.
+To be retained.

 This is a niche feature, speech to text, that just happens to be important for EllaTheCat.

 On the phone, saying "OK Google" triggers speech to text.
-The resulting lowercase text is written to the File Watcher via the ssh conection just like commands are.
+The resulting lowercase text is written to the File Watcher via the ssh conection.
 Eventually punctuated text appears in an Emacs buffer "Clipboard".

-Work is in progress to provide a simple editor operated by voice.

 ## i3-config-scripts